 Working with a vendor who can collect, analyze, and put that data into real-time action — ideally through predictive machine-learning technology — will increase the likelihood of users that’ll click and convert.

 Finding a partner that utilizes real-time data to optimize all creative, for both display and video ads, is paramount.
 Retailers and brands who win will master dynamic delivery of the right ad design for every device, every context, and every stage of the shopper journey.

 Dubai-based fashion retailer The Luxury Closet leveraged retargeting (and lots of data) to understand their shoppers’ preferences and and saw a 12X Return on Ad Spend (ROAS) from web and in-app retargeting.

-For more retargeting tips and tricks, check out this handy retargeting cheat sheet and the retargeting terms every marketer should know.
+For more retargeting tips and tricks, check out the retargeting terms every marketer should know.